anabelyong/FDREvaluationProteomeHD2/README.md

 <img src="https://github.com/anabelyong/FDREvaluationProteomeHD2/blob/main/ExampleSeparateProteinIDs.png" width="1000"/>

 sp refers to SwissProt proteins, whereas REV_sp refers to their respective decoys.
+Target protein count were based on the number of sp detected.
+Decoy count is by number of REV__ proteins detected.

 ### Extension of FDR performance by extracting isoform weight and length through bioinformatics pipeline:
 ```